-The discussion had been an open invitation to the public, photographers, media and experts to clarify this rumor or myth which had been spread over the internet about the building located behind the Juffali Mosque.
+The discussion had been an open invitation to the public, photographers, media, and experts to clarify this rumor or myth which had been spread over the internet about the building located behind the Juffali Mosque.

-The director of Culture and Tourism in the Municipality of Jeddah, Sami Nawar who is also in charge of the historical area of Jeddah had shown the audience comprising of 100 people through the aid of a map which had been drawn in 1930 by a British Citizen that the structure was not the remains of any church.
+The old map of the Building: The director of Culture and Tourism in the Municipality of Jeddah, Sami Nawar who is also in charge of the historical area of Jeddah had shown the audience comprising of 100 people through the aid of a map which had been drawn in 1930 by a British Citizen that the structure was not the remains of any church.

-Nawar stated that they have proof from a survey which was conducted in 1930 by a Christian British man who had documented all the structures in the old Jeddah area.
-If the structure had been a church, it would have been mentioned along with the cemetery of non-Muslims.
-He also added that the building had been described in the documents as the house of the Prince of the Sea (Bait Amir Al Bahr) and the municipality is in possession of the map which had also been made available to the public.

 Nawar stated that if the building was indeed a church, the British man would have documented it, however, he thinks that somebody on the internet has hugely exaggerated the issue as the building has been abandoned for more than a century.
-A retired engineer, Abdullah Yousuf Baker had also examined the location with other engineers.
-He stated that based upon his observation and information gathered from extended family, this old structure allegedly belonged to somebody named Mohammad Ali Abdu.

 Abdu had been an employee of the Hollandi Bank and in charge of the desalination plant.
 Baker added that speculation spreads quickly without any proof.
 Ali Abdu’s grandson has also come forward to clear out to everybody that nobody is living in his grandfather’s house and it had never been a place of worship.
-Additionally, from a perspective of an engineer, the architecture and shape of the building are like the Arabic and Turkish designs which were to the era it was built in.[irp]

 Her grandfather had told her that the house had been built like this as he liked the artistic style.
 However, it cannot be a church as when you go inside you can see that there is no place for a bishop to stand or people to sit.